Respond To Auth Challenge

 functions, it passes a JSON payload, which the function receives as

 input.
-This payload contains a For more information, see Customizing user pool Workflows with Lambda Triggers in the Amazon Cognito Developer Guide.
+This payload contains a For more information, see Using Lambda triggers in the Amazon Cognito Developer Guide.
 When you use the

 |